Code-Institute-Submissions/Vepp1-cinemary/README.md

 ### Navigation Bar

 To navigate through the website, users can use the nav bar.
-When users are not logged in, the navbar can take users to sign in, sign up or reviews page.
-When logged in, the nav bar options are Reviews, Liked and a dropdown menu with the user's username, that allows user to change credentials or logout.
+When users are not logged in, the navbar can take users to the sign-in, sign-up, or reviews page.
+When logged in, the nav bar options are Reviews, Liked, and a dropdown menu with the user's username, that allows the user to change credentials or log out.
 The navigation bar options collapse into a burger menu, in small screen sizes.
+The navbar is a component present on all pages.

 - User Story: Navigation Bar